ENERGY ASSISTANCE

 Energy Assistance Program

-If you are experiencing difficulty paying your heating and electric costs, the Energy Assistance Program (EAP) may be able to help you.
-BI-CAP has three programs that serve households with different needs.
+If you are experiencing difficulty paying your heating and electric costs, the Energy Assistance Program (EAP) may be able to help.
+The Energy Assistance Program serves households with different needs in the following ways:

 CRISIS PROGRAM: Households experiencing a heating or electric emergency may be eligible for additional crisis assistance.
-You must be approved for energy assistance and a primary heat grant does not resolve the situation.
+You must be approved for energy assistance and the primary heat grant is not enough resolve the situation.

 ENERGY RELATED REPAIR (ERR): ERR funds are available to homeowners experiencing a life threatening situation or a no-heat emergency due to a malfunctioning or nonfunctioning heating system.
 You must be approved for energy assistance to qualify for this program.
 Proof of ownership is required.